AnthonyALu/terminal-application/README.md

         6. Create a method that shows statistics of user including name, wpm, accuracy and 3 worst characters.
         7. Create tests and check for errors.

+# Help
+    - Steps to install the application
+        1. Download the source file from the repository - https://github.com/AnthonyALu/terminal-application
+        2. Open the Terminal app and navigate to the directory of the file
+        3. Type 'ruby index.rb' or run the bash file using 'bash run_app.sh'
+    - Steps to install the gem
+        1. Install the gem with 'gem install typeking'
+        2. Enter IRB in the terminal
+        3. Type 'require typeking'
+        4. Type 'Typeking::GameController.new()' to start the application
+    - Dependencies
+        - gem "colorize", "~> 0.8.1"
+        - gem "artii", "~> 2.1.2"
+        - gem "tty-prompt", "~> 0.23.1"
+        - gem "random-word", "~> 2.1.1"